amitSteinmetz/SystemsProgramming/README.md

 # SystemsProgramming
-All tasks in first year course Systems Programming
+All tasks from my Systems Programming course (C language) at Ariel University